-If the sequence is no longer needed in the show, you can remove the sequence.
+If the sequence is no longer needed in the show, you can remove it using the Cut button.
 To fix the sequence so it points to the correct media file, open it in the Sequencer, then select Sequence > Media File from the menu.